midwesternrodent/midwesternrodent.github.io/content/post/self-hosted-print-server/Local-only Webprint on a Raspberry Pi.md

 Click apply after making each of these edits and the configuration required section will go away!

 We'll also want to configure the printer.
 Select Proxy Printers aand then select the edit icon under your printer.
-In order for savaprint to make the printer visible to users we'll need to configure a media source.
+In order for savapage to make the printer visible to users we'll need to configure a media source.
 For me I'll just be selecting "A4" since that's what I've configured in CUPS.
 Note if you want to configure dual-sided printing you need to do that within the CUPS admin interface.

 ![](/images/media-source.png)